NAME

 DESCRIPTION

 harvey looks for HARVEY.md in the current directory and uses it as a system prompt.
-It then connects to a local Ollama server and starts an interactive chat session.
+It connects to a local language model system — llamafile or Ollama — and opens an interactive natural language programming session.
 Cloud providers (Anthropic, DeepSeek, Gemini, Mistral, OpenAI) can be added as named routes via /route add.

 Type /help inside the session for available slash commands.